There's a once-in-a-year opportunity to visit the Victorian ice wells at London Canal Museum this August — as part of a dedicated 'Ice Weekend'.

 When the ice blocks reached the King's Cross warehouse — then owned by ice merchant and ice cream pioneer Carlo Gatti, now the London Canal Museum — they were lowered into one of these 42-feet-deep brick-lined ice wells, which would help keep them solid for months at a time.

-All in all, it sounds like a cool way to spend a weekend. 🧊
+Boat trips along the surrounding canals take place on both days.
+All in all, sounds like a very cool way to spend a weekend. 🧊